gliluaume/DbApi/README.md

 # DbReader
-Applies on relational DBMS respecting some interfaces from ```System.Data``` assembly of ```.Net```.
+It applies on relational DBMS respecting some interfaces from ```System.Data``` assembly of ```.Net```.
 It's a tiny set of classes helping object instanciation from a query result.
 It uses reflection to instanciate objects.
 It may not depend explicitly on DBMS.
 It depends on ```Oracle.DataAccess``` for OracleWrapper.

 # Example
 Giving a query returning a cursor like: